valendesigns/option-tree/readme.txt

 * Hotfix - Fixed an issue with the Upload option type, in attachment ID mode, not storing its value.
 * Hotfix - Replaced `load_template` with `require` throught the documentation.
 * Hotfix - Added a settings ID auto-fill that is based on the text of the settings label in the Theme Options UI Builder.
 Contributors via github @valendesigns and @Ore4444.
+* Hotfix - Added filter `ot_override_forced_textarea_simple` to allow the Textarea option type to be moved in the DOM and not replaced with the Textarea Simple option type in meta boxes and list items.

 = 2.4.1 =
 * Hotfix - Fixed a typo in the demo Theme Options related to the `social-links`.